-- 2) Policies and processes for collateral valuation and management: - As stipulated by the RBI guidelines, the Bank uses the comprehensive approach for collateral valuation.
-Under this approach, the Bank reduces its credit exposure to counterparty when calculating its capital requirements to the extent of risk mitigation provided by the eligible collateral as specified in the Basel III guidelines. - 3) The Bank adjusts the value of any collateral received to adjust for possible future fluctuations in the value of the collateral in line with the requirements specified by RBI guidelines.
-These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights. - 4) The bank has credit mitigation in form of SBLC from UOB group companies and also direct corporate guarantee for some network clients.
-These are SBLC from UOB group companies and CG from strong/well banked network clients and hence considered acceptable mitigation. - 5) Description of the main types of collateral valuation and management: Bank presently accepts cash (deposited with the Bank) as eligible financial collateral - 6) Information about (market or credit) risk concentrations within the mitigation taken: As the Bank presently accepts cash (deposited with the Bank) as eligible financial collateral, there is no concentration risk within the mitigants.
+2) Policies and processes for collateral valuation and management:

+As stipulated by the RBI guidelines, the Bank uses the comprehensive approach for collateral valuation.
+Under this approach, the Bank reduces its credit exposure to counterparty when calculating its capital requirements to the extent of risk mitigation provided by the eligible collateral as specified in the Basel III guidelines.

+3) The Bank adjusts the value of any collateral received to adjust for possible future fluctuations in the value of the collateral in line with the requirements specified by RBI guidelines.
+These adjustments, also referred to as 'haircuts', to produce volatility-adjusted amounts for collateral, are reduced from the exposure to compute the capital charge based on the applicable risk weights.

+4) Description of the main types of collateral valuation and management:

+Bank presently accepts cash (deposited with the Bank) as eligible financial collateral

+5) Information about (market or credit) risk concentrations within the mitigation taken:

+As the Bank presently accepts cash (deposited with the Bank) as eligible financial collateral, there is no concentration risk within the mitigants.

 (Rs.
 In '000)

-Particulars As on Sep 30, 2018

-Total exposure covered by eligible financial collateral after application of applicable haircuts -

-Total exposure covered by guarantees/ credit derivatives -
+Particulars As on Sep 30, 2017 Total exposure covered by eligible financial collateral after application of applicable haircuts - Total exposure covered by guarantees/ credit derivatives 119,980 Total 119,980

-Total -